The story of Davey Cripps WX15783

-The POWs were returned to Saigon where they worked on the docks, go-downs and various jobs at the Tan Son Nhut civil aerodrome located just north of Saigon.
+The POWs were returned to Saigon where they worked at the docks, go-downs and various jobs at Tan Son Nhut civil aerodrome located just north of Saigon.

 On 24th June the first two kumis (including Cripps and Randall) set out on their journey back to Singapore.
 The last Kumi left Saigon on 28th June.
 Several POWs were too sick to travel remained behind.